gszarvas/chess-web/README.md

 Playable chess game, including checks, checkmate, capturing, castling, en passant.
 User can choose between two player, one player, or bot vs bot game modes.
 In two player, game begins automatically.
-In single player, user selects their color and opponent difficulty, and the game begins In bot vs bot, user selects white bot difficulty and black bot difficulty, and the game begins.
+In single player, user selects their color and opponent difficulty, and the game begins.
+In bot vs bot, user selects white bot difficulty and black bot difficulty, and the game begins.
 In an active bot vs bot game, no user input is required, only observation.
 Click on piece of your color to see its legal moves, and click any highlighted square to move the piece there.
 Click any other square to deselect the chosen piece, and select a piece again.